 Within an asset hierarchy, asset can be arranged in a Parent/Child relationship.
 Such as: City, Campus, Buildings, Floor, Room, Asset.
 The Parent/Child hierarchy of assets can have any depth and is not limited to specific asset-types.

-Passive RFID Tags
+What are Passive RFID Tags?

-Uses no internal power source and are powered by electromagnetic energy transmitted from an RFID reader.
+Passive RFID tags use no internal power source and are powered by electromagnetic energy transmitted from an RFID reader.

-A wireless technology that connects everyday Items to the internet.
+RAIN RFID is a wireless technology that connects everyday Items to the internet.

 Polarized: RFID Tag orientation matters and might not be read if the tag is turned 90 degrees.